nerdbond/fire/readme.md

 This is a public collection of polarizing content, so you can get a better sense of what's happening in the world without the excess stuff, and see it en masse.

+See the [spreadsheet](https://github.com/nerdbond/fire/blob/make/link.csv) for the underlying data, but eventually we will build a site for it.

 ## Contribute

 If you have something recent, or have dug up something important in the past, please open an issue or PR with a link to the content so we can add it to the collection.